There are no prerequisistes to take the exam.

 It depends on your background knowledge.
 Most of the units require knowledge of human biology, so if you have a life science degree or a recent Biology A-level (or equivalent) you will not need to study as many hours as someone with little biology knowledge.
 If you have no prior knowledge of any of the topics you may need to study for 300 hours for the four mandatory units, and for 150 hours for the disease area units.
 It sounds a lot, but the Diploma exam is equivalent to an A-level.

 You must bring photo ID in the form of a passport or driving licence to your exam.
 If you have changed your name from the one on your exam website profile you must bring proof of this change, for example a marriage certificate.
-You will not be allowed to sit the exam unless you produce valid photo ID.
+You will not be allowed to sit the exam unless you produce valid photo ID in your registered name or changed name with proof.
 If you have any queries about your ID, please contact the ABPI as soon as possible.
+Your certificate will be issued in the name on your exam website profile unless you request otherwise.

 You will need to contact the Exams department on 020 7930